feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 Now, the animation will last a little longer while easing in and out.

-See [Transitions for Feathers screen navigators](transitions.html) for a more detailed look at the available transitions, including instructions for creating custom transitions.
+<aside class="info">See [Transitions for Feathers screen navigators](transitions.html) for a more detailed look at the available transitions, including instructions for creating custom transitions.</aside>

 ### Events when transitions start and complete